WebdevLibrary/Library_DigHub/README.md

 # Library_DigHub

-# run "npm run dev" to test
+Don't forget to run `npm install` if any build errors occur.
+We can use `npm run dev` to start the development server.
+It should be accessible on `localhost:3000` on default.